-11. Related Party Transactions
+11.1 Related Party Transactions

-Name and Relation Type of Transaction Fiscal Year Ended December 31, 2013 (Million Baht) Necessity and Reasonableness of Transaction Laemchabang International Ro-Ro Terminal Limited ("LRT") Relation: LRT is the Company's associated company as Sapphire Ro-Ro (Thailand) Limited- the Company's subsidiary-holds 20.00 percent of LRT's common shares.
-In addition, the Company and LRT have two common directors: Mr. Pongthep Leungsuwan and Mr. Amornnat Janyong.
-The Company loans to LRT amounted to THB 70.00 million, which is equivalent to a proportion of the Company's shareholding in LRT.
-The Company and LRT enter into a loan agreement on April 24, 2012.
-Interests received from loans to LRT of THB 70.00 million Beginning 70.00 Increase 0.00 Received (36.00) Ending 34.00 After the Company's holding 20.00 percent of LRT's shares, LRT's former shareholders wanted to discharge their liabilities of a guarantee of loan amounted to THB 350.00 million which LRT obtained from a financial institution.
+Name and Relation Type of Transaction Fiscal Year Ended December 31st, 2014 (Million Baht) Necessity and Reasonableness of Transaction Laemchabang International Ro-Ro The deminal Limited ("LRT") Relation: LRT is the Company's associated equiviour as Sapphire Ro-Ro (Thailand) of thuinted-the Company's subsidiary-share holds 20.00 percent of LRT's common Comshares.
+In addition, the Company and linto a shares.
+In addition, the Company and linto a shares.
+In addition, the Company and linto a linto a shares.
+In addition, the Company and linto a shares.
+In addition, the Company and linto a shares.
+In addition, the Company and linto a send linto a send emplements.
+Company loans to amounted to THB D million, which is valent to a proportion e Company's sholding in LRT.
+The pany and LRT enter a loan agreement on 24, 2012.
+Sts received from to LRT sto LRT Company charges a service fee for ing the Company's oyees to work at Beginning 34.00 Increase 0.00 Received (28.00) Ending 6.00 1.32 After the Company's holding 20.00 percent of LRT's shares, LRT's former shareholders wanted to discharge their liabilities of a guarantee of loan amounted to THB 350.00 million which LRT obtained from a financial institution.
 As a result, LRT needs to make a loan repayment for such amount while LRT is not yet granted a loan from other financial institutions to make a loan repayment.
 Therefore, the Company and NYK Group, as a shareholder of LRT, decided to loan to LRT according to each shareholding proportion, totaling to THB 350.00 million.
-The Company provided 20.00 percent of total loans or equivalent to THB 70.00 million, which has ending amount of THB 34.00 million as of the end of December 2013.
+The Company provided 20.00 percent of total loans or equivalent to THB 70.00 million, which has ending amount of THB 6.00 million as of the end of December 2014.
 Presently, the Company charged LRT at the interest rate of BIBOR+3%, which is higher than that of the Company's loan from financial institutions.
 However, the reference of BIBOR rate will be changed every 6 months to reflect the market interest rate.
 Audit Committee considered and had an opinion that this transaction is reasonable.
-The Company charges LRT a service fee for sending the Company's employees to work at LRT.
-1.34 The Company needs to send its employees to work at LRT in order to enable LRT to operate effectively.
+The Company needs to send its employees to work at LRT in order to enable LRT to operate effectively.
 The Company charges LRT a service fee at the rates the other shareholder (NYK Group), LRT.
 Audit Committee considered and had an opinion that this transaction is reasonable.